marinaraSip/StalkPhish/README.md

 - try to download phishing kit sources (trying to find .zip file)
 - use a hash of the phishing kit archive to identify the kit and threat
 - extract e-mails found in phishing kit
-- use timestamps for history
-- can use HTTP or SOCKS5 proxy (for downloads)
-- add just one url at a time into database

 - store AS number in database

 ## Stalkphish.io